Andreessen Horowitz: 2021

 In January 2021, the firm led a $100 million Series B for the audio-chat social networking app Clubhouse, reportedly valuing it at $1 billion.
 In April 2021, it led a $220 million Series D for mobile banking and fintech company Current.

 In July 2021, the firm led a $100 million Series A for the NFT marketplace OpenSea, reportedly valuing it at $1.5 billion.

 In September 2021, the firm led an $18 million Series A fundraise in Pearl Health, a healthcare technology company.

-In October 2021, A16z led the round to Raise $150M Series B at $3B Valuation in Vietnamese studio Sky Mavis, the developer of crypto-based online game Axie Infinity.
+In October 2021, the firm led a $150M Series B round at a $3B valuation in Vietnamese studio Sky Mavis, the developer of the crypto-based online game Axie Infinity.

+In December 2021, crowdfunding platform Kickstarter received a $100 million investment from the firm's crypto fund with the expectation that it would pivot to blockchain technology.
+The decision to pivot backfired, alienating many of Kickstarter's users, and ended up damaging its reputation.

 2022

-In March 2022, Andreessen Horowitz led the round to raise $450 million at a $4B Valuation in Yuga Labs (known for Bored Apes).
-In October 2022, it was reported that the US Securities and Exchange Commission were investigating Yuga Labs, due to concerns that sales of their digital assets violated US investment laws.
+In March 2022, Andreessen Horowitz led the round to raise $450 million at a $4B valuation in Yuga Labs (known for Bored Apes).
+In October 2022, it was reported that the U.S. Securities and Exchange Commission (SEC) was investigating Yuga Labs due to concerns that sales of their digital assets violated investment laws.